TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/19 - Psalms/Psalms 7/Psalms 7.4.md

 ---

-If I have rewarded evil unto him that was at peace with me; (Yea, I have delivered him that without cause was mine adversary;)
+if I have rewarded evil to him who was at peace with me (yes, if I have delivered him who without cause was my adversary),